Taran Killam Left ‘Saturday Night Live’ After It Became an ‘Exhausting Environment’

 Taran Killam said the 40th-anniversary ‘SNL’ episode made the following seasons less happy

-Vulture reported on SNL cast member Killam’s 2016 exit from the show, as Killam discussed on “Matt Gourley’s … podcast I Was There Too.”
+Vulture reported on SNL cast member Taran Killam’s 2016 exit from the show, as the How I Met Your Mother actor discussed on Matt Gourley’s podcast I Was There Too.

-“When Seth Meyers left the show, the dynamic changed quite a bit,” the comedian/actor shared.
+Killam got honest about the way SNL changed.
+He felt a definite shift when Seth Meyers stepped down as head writer.
+“The dynamic changed quite a bit,” the comedian/actor shared.
 Killam also mentioned the “40th [anniversary show]” and its impact on Saturday Night Live as a whole.

-Saturday Night Live apparently was “less of a happy place to be,” and more of a “competitive, exhausting environment,” according to the former cast member.
+“…. my experience was he became very impatient,” Killam said of Michaels.
+Saturday Night Live apparently was “less of a happy place to be,” and more of a “competitive, exhausting environment.”

-According to Vulture, Killam also “told Gourley about how Lorne Michaels essentially forced the cast and writers to go easy on the presidential candidate,” (AKA Trump).
-When Saturday Night Live started joking about the Republican candidate, Michaels mysteriously encouraged the writers to hold back a bit.
+According to Vulture, Killam also said “Lorne Michaels essentially forced the cast and writers to go easy on” Trump.
+When SNL started joking about him, Michaels mysteriously encouraged the writers to hold back a bit.